DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

 QUEST CHANGES:
  YOUNG HEARTS
   - Janet's name is Caravaneer before you find her identity, and the quest marker pointing to her has been removed

+ RESTORING HOPE
+  - The medicine check when talking to Doctor Alex isn't stupidly easy and now requires 50 Medicine skill

 OTHER:
  - Collectible Mojave Express hats which nets you a nice 1500 XP gain if you find all of them
  - Ice Cold Nuka-Cola is worth 15 caps more than regular bottles
  - All messages declaring someone has died are moved to the upper-left corner instead of interrupting gameplay
  - Renamed Terrifying Presence to Intimidation and now you can rob traveling caravans
  - Added a challenge for killing all major Fiend leaders